 Our board has established standing committees in connection with the discharge of its responsibilities.
 These committees include the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-Our board also may establish such other committees as it deems appropriate, in accordance with applicable law and regulations and our amended and restated certificate of formation, or the certificate of formation, and our bylaws.
+Our board also may establish such other committees as it deems appropriate, in accordance with applicable law and regulations and our amended and restated certificate of formation, or the certificate of formation, and our amended and restated bylaws, or the bylaws.